 3. Use oil of lemon eucalyptus

-While DEET has been around for a long time and has been proven to be effective at repelling mosquitoes, it can leave your skin feeling greasy and sticky after application.
-It can also harm your gear and is toxic to some wildlife.
-If you don’t want to bug sprays that contain harmful chemicals to get rid of mosquitoes, consider a natural alternative like oil of lemon eucalyptus (OLE).
+While DEET has been around for a long time and has been proven to be effective at repelling mosquitoes, consider a natural alternative like oil of lemon eucalyptus (OLE).

 OLE is a natural mosquito repellent that’s effective at repelling mosquitoes and is recommended by the Centers for Disease Control and Prevention (CDC) and approved by the Environmental Protection Agency (EPA) as an effective plant-based mosquito repellent.
-Unlike DEET and other chemical repellents, oil of lemon eucalyptus doesn’t leave behind a sticky residue, has a refreshing scent, and provides protection against mosquitoes for up to six hours.
+Oil of lemon eucalyptus doesn’t leave behind a sticky residue, has a refreshing scent, and provides protection against mosquitoes for up to six hours.
 For maximum effectiveness, apply products that contain oil of lemon eucalyptus as often as required by the manufacturer.

 Murphy’s Naturals provides a variety of products that contain oil of lemon eucalyptus and other natural ingredients, including its Lemon Eucalyptus Oil Insect Repellent Spray, Mosquito Repellent Candle, and Mosquito Repellent Wipes.